 - YFGM Statement on Trans and non binary inclusion

 - The Twilight People :Stories of faith and gender beyond the binary (PDF)

 - Quaker Council for European Affairs - Race and Privilege (PDF)

 At Yearly Meeting, committees appointed to do work on behalf of Britain Yearly Meeting give accounts of how they have done this.
 Their reports can be found in Agenda and notes (available in March 2019) or in the Trustees' annual report and financial statements for 2018.

 Yearly Meeting also appoints people to carry out work at Yearly Meeting and throughout the year.
-These nominations will be on the nominations page from 1 April 2019.
+These nominations are on the nominations page.